Quantum Approaches to Consciousness

 This implies that quantum brain dynamics is not the only possible explanation of quantum features in mental systems.
 Assuming that mental states arise from partitions of neural states in such a way that statistical neural states are co-extensive with individual mental states, the nature of mental processes depends strongly on the kind of partition chosen.
 If the partition is not properly constructed, it is likely that mental states and observables show features that resemble quantum behavior although the correlated brain activity may be entirely classical: quantum mind without quantum brain.

-Intuitively, it is not difficult to understand why non-commuting operations or non-Boolean logic should be relevant, even inevitable, for mental systems that have nothing to do with quantum physics.
+Intuitively, it is not difficult to understand why non-commuting operations or non-Boolean logic should be relevant, even inevitable, for mental systems that have nothing to do with any quantum physics of brain activity.
 Simply speaking, the non-commutativity of operations means nothing else than that the sequence, in which operations are applied, matters for the final result.
 And non-Boolean logic refers to propositions that may have unsharp truth values beyond yes or no, shades of plausibility or credibility as it were.
 Both versions obviously abound in psychology and cognitive science (and in everyday life).
 Pylkkänen (2015) has even suggested to use this intuitive accessibility of mental quantum features for a better conceptual grasp of quantum physics.

 The particular strength of the idea of generalizing quantum theory beyond quantum physics is that it provides a formal framework which both yields a transparent well-defined link to conventional quantum physics and has been used to describe a number of concrete psychological applications with surprisingly detailed theoretical and empirical results.
 Corresponding approaches fall under the third category mentioned in Section 3: further developments or generalizations of quantum theory.